Introduction to AI

 • Different members of our team want to proceed in different directions on this project.
 Read the individual proposals and provide a summary of where they overlap and where they do not.
 Read the assignment instructions, and provide a neutral compromise for how we can move forward.

-Get Feedback from Different Readers and Perspectives
+Get Feedback from Different Customers, Readers and Perspectives

 • You are a kind but sensitive average reader/customer from culture/group/background Y. You often get confused.
 Read X and help me simplify things to make everything in this writing clear.